sededu/CSDMS_clinic/README.md

 ## Installing Python and running the modules

 The development of these modules depends on Python 3, `tkinter`, and the Python packages `numpy`, `scipy`, `matplotlib`, and `shapely`.
+If you have Python, and these packages, you can skip below to ["Testing the installation and modules"](https://github.com/sededu/CSDMS_clinic#testing-the-installation-and-modules).

 ### Installing Python 3